Show summary Hide summary

 Some anecdotes and surprising facts about the first name Jordan

-Finally, a little sneaker nod: the Nike Air Jordan brand has popularized this first name so much that many associate it above all with urban and sports culture, a true global phenomenon, almost a symbol!
+Finally, a little sneaker wink: the Nike Air Jordan brand has popularized this first name so much that many associate it above all with urban and sports culture, a true global phenomenon, almost a symbol!

 The different popular forms and variants of Jordan around the world

-• 🇮🇱 Yarden: traditional Hebrew form
+- 🇮🇱 Yarden: traditional Hebrew form

-• 🇫🇷 Jordanne: feminine French version
+- 🇫🇷 Jordanne: feminine version in French

-• 🇺🇸 Jordy: affectionate diminutive
+- 🇺🇸 Jordy: affectionate diminutive

-• 🇪🇸 Jordán: Spanish spelling with accent
+- 🇪🇸 Jordán: Spanish spelling with accent